MetaMask/metamask-docs/03_API_Reference/01_Ethereum_Provider.md

   // The result varies by method, per the JSON RPC API.
   // For example, this method will return a transaction hash on success.
 })
-.catch(function (reason) {
+.catch(function (error) {
- // Like a typical promise, returns a reason on rejection.
+ // Like a typical promise, returns an error on rejection.
 })
 ```
 ### ethereum.sendAsync(options, callback)